-Triumphal arches were often erected over major thoroughfares and as the structure had no practical function as a building it was often richly decorated with architectural details, sculpture and commemorative inscriptions, typically made using bronze letters.
+Triumphal arches could have a single arch or multiple arches with a larger central arch.
+They were often erected over major thoroughfares and as this structure had no practical function as a building it was often richly decorated with architectural details, sculpture and a commemorative inscription, typically made using bronze letters.

 The earliest known examples of triumphal arches date from the 2nd century BCE and were set up by L.Sertinius in the Forum Boarium and near the Circus Maximus in Rome in 196 BCE to commemorate his campaigns in Spain.
 Sometimes arches were used to replace existing city gates, for example, at Timgad (modern Algeria) in the 2nd century CE, at Antalya (modern Turkey) and at Verulamium in Britain.
 Arches could also stand across approach roads outside the city proper, for example, at Aosta, Aquino, Canosa and Jerash.
 At Ancona one triumphal arch even stands in splendid isolation on one of the harbour moles.
 Many arches were, though, free-standing symbolic monuments protected by steps and so were not accessible to through traffic, for example, the four-way arch of Septimius Severus at Lepcis Magna (c.
 200 BCE) and the arches of Tiberius and Titus in Rome.